Rehabilitation for Alcohol and Other Substance Abuse

-Before you can appreciate what rehab can do, it is helpful to understand who rehab is appropriate for.
+Before you can appreciate what rehabilitation can do, it is helpful to understand who rehabilitation is appropriate for.
 Simply put, everyone is impacted by addiction.

 Addiction does not care about your address, race, ethnicity, or religion.
 Addiction does not care about how much money you make or what kind of car you drive – it only cares about wrecking every aspect of your life until there is nothing left to destroy.

-One group of people who need rehab are those with substance use disorders (SUD).
-A SUD is a diagnosable mental health condition marked by a series of unwanted symptoms that present after some time of using substances like alcohol and other drugs.
+One group of people who need rehabilitation are those with substance use disorders (SUD).
+A SUD is a diagnosable mental health condition marked by a series of unwanted symptoms that present after some time of using substances, like alcohol and other drugs.

 Someone with a SUD will:

 - Use alcohol and other drugs in higher amounts than intended for periods longer than intended.

 - Spend large amounts of time trying to get, use and recover from the drugs of abuse.

 - Make frequent attempts to cut back or end their use with poor results.

 - Feel strong cravings for the substance when none is available.